dwewers/sdv503-lab-11-dwewers/README.md

 _____________________________________________________________________
 /////////////////////  Javascript Recursion  ////////////////////////
 We use a recursive function when we want a function call itself until we dont want it too.
 This could be finite, or infinitely.
 Generally when we write a recursive function, we will include a condition so that we can stop the recursion.
 If we were to miss out this condition, the function will loop indefinitely.

+The data structure that uses recursion is "Stack."
+Since Stack uses the LIFO (Last-in, First-out) method, it remembers its caller. because of this knowledge, Stack is able to know who to return too when we call the function to do so.
+The recursion method makes good use of the system stack method for when it wants too store and return adresses of calls that have been made by the function.
+In doing this, the code can continue from where it left off.

 A general way that we can write it so that it doesnt repeat indefinitely. looks like this:

 function recurse() {
     if(condition) {